 - As part of the installation process, an uninstall is registered in your system. - Under Windows Me and Windows XP, the NVIDIA driver is installed in "Dualview" display mode.
 However, note that the second display is not activated (turned on) by default.
 You need to enable it.
-For details on enabling Dualview mode, see "Using nView Multi-Display Modes" on page 47. - Under Windows 2000, the NVIDIA display driver software is installed in Span mode for all NVIDIA GPU-based graphics cards, except Quadro the NVS series cards, which are installed in Dualview mode.
+For details on enabling Dualview mode, see the ForceWare Release 50 Graphics Drivers User's Guide. - Under Windows 2000, the NVIDIA graphics driver software is installed in Span mode for all NVIDIA GPU-based graphics cards, except Quadro the NVS series cards, which are installed in Dualview mode.